Cara Mía Theatre Company: Deferred Action

 Deferred Action, a drama that addressed the heavy political topic of immigration policy, follows Javier Mejia, a child of immigrants, and his journey as he grows up in America.
 Although his life is filled with many successes, and his disposition seems incredibly optimistic, a somber shift in the story eventually creates a need in Javier to see a change or a "paradigm shift."
 His personal conflicts and struggles are underscored by a heated presidential election that unfolds throughout the play.

 The idea for Deferred Action was born out of a partnership with Kevin Moriarty, who was inspired to work with Cara Mía after watching their earlier political drama Crystal City 1969.
 The show served as a second part to a 2013 Cara Mía production called Dreamers, a Bloodline.
-Eventually, David Lozano and Kevin Morality landed on the topic of the DREAMers immigration experience and drew from real Latino activist experiences to create Deferred Action along with co-writer Lee Trull.
+Eventually, David Lozano and Kevin Moriarty landed on the topic of the DREAMers immigration experience and drew from real Latino activist experiences to create Deferred Action along with co-writer Lee Trull.

-The Cara Mía Theatre Company revived the show shortly after its world premiere during their 2017-2018 season.
+The Cara Mía Theatre Company revived the show shortly after its world premiere during their 2017–2018 season.
 For this revival, the production toured through several Dallas theatre venues, Houston, and Los Angeles's Encuentro de las Americas International Theatre Festival.